Hell in a Cell (2019)

-The 2019 Hell in a Cell was the 11th annual Hell in a Cell professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on October 6, 2019, at Golden 1 Center in Sacramento, California.
+The 2019 Hell in a Cell was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 11th annual Hell in a Cell and took place on October 6, 2019, at the Golden 1 Center in Sacramento, California, held for wrestlers the promotion's Raw and SmackDown brand divisions.

 Nine matches were contested at the event, including one on the Kickoff pre-show.
 Two Hell in a Cell matches were contested at the event, both of which were for the Raw brand.
 The main event, which was a Universal Championship Hell in a Cell match between defending champion Seth Rollins and "The Fiend" Bray Wyatt, ended by referee stoppage.
-In the other Hell in a Cell match, Becky Lynch defeated Sasha Banks by submission to retain the Raw Women's Championship in the opening bout.
-In other prominent matches, Daniel Bryan and Roman Reigns defeated Erick Rowan and Luke Harper in a tornado tag team match, and Charlotte Flair defeated Bayley by submission to win the SmackDown Women's Championship for a record fifth time, and her record tenth championship overall on WWE's main roster.
+In the other Hell in a Cell match, which was the opening bout, Becky Lynch defeated Sasha Banks to retain the Raw Women's Championship.
+In other prominent matches, Daniel Bryan and Roman Reigns defeated Erick Rowan and Luke Harper in a tornado tag team match, and Charlotte Flair defeated Bayley to win the SmackDown Women's Championship for a record fifth time, and her record tenth championship overall on WWE's main roster.

 The event was met with a mixed-to-negative reception from both critics and fans.
 Although the first two opening matches were generally praised, the main event was universally panned due to its conclusion.

 Production

 Background

-Hell in a Cell is an annual gimmick pay-per-view (PPV) and WWE Network event produced by WWE since 2009, generally held in October.
-The concept of the show comes from WWE's established Hell in a Cell match, in which competitors fight inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
-The main event match of the card is contested under the Hell in a Cell stipulation.
+Hell in a Cell was an annual professional wrestling event produced by WWE since 2009, generally held in October.
+The concept of the event came from WWE's established Hell in a Cell match, in which competitors fought inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
+The main event match of the card was contested under the Hell in a Cell stipulation.
 Announced on July 19, 2019, the 2019 event was the 11th Hell in a Cell and featured wrestlers from the Raw and SmackDown brand divisions.
-After the 2018 event was held in September, the 2019 event returned Hell in a Cell to its regular October slot and it was held on October 6 at Golden 1 Center in Sacramento, California.
-Tickets went on sale July 26 through Ticketmaster.
+After the 2018 event was held in September, the 2019 event returned Hell in a Cell to its regular October slot and it was held on October 6 at the Golden 1 Center in Sacramento, California.
+The event aired on pay-per-view (PPV) worldwide and was available to livestream on the WWE Network.
+Tickets went on sale on July 26 through Ticketmaster.